OscarLData/Course3Assigment1/CodeBook.md

   + 5 is STANDING
   + 6 is LAYING

- the other variable are the mesurement with mean and std
+ the other variable are the mesurement with MEAN and STD

 3. tBodyAccMEANX
 4. tBodyAccMEANY